-A regular, limited-term or probationary employee may request an agency/departmental leave without pay for a period of time not to exceed fifteen (15) calendar days.
-The granting of such Leave shall be at the discretion of the agency/department, except in cases where Official Leave has been authorized pursuant to Sections 10, 11.A. and 14, below.
-The agency/department head may require that all accumulated compensatory leave time be used prior to granting of agency/departmental leave.
-The use of earned vacation or annual leave prior to the obtaining of agency/departmental leave shall be at the option of the employee.
+Upon request, a regular, limited-term or probationary employee may be granted an Agency/Departmental Leave Without Pay for a period of time not to exceed fifteen (15) calendar days.
+The granting of such Leave shall be at the discretion of the agency/department except in cases where Official Leave has been authorized pursuant to Sections 10, 11.A., and 12., below.
+The Agency/Department Head may require that all accumulated compensatory leave time be used prior to granting of Agency/Departmental Leave.
+The use of earned vacation prior to the obtaining of Agency/Departmental Leave shall be at the option of the employee.